abhishek-parashar/Python-intro/README.md

 # Python-intro
 Introductory notebooks for python for data science and machine learning.
-Containing notebooks for Pandas and Numpy strings, lists, dictionaries, loops and other concepts.
+Containing notebooks for Pandas and Numpy, strings, lists, dictionaries, loops and other concepts.